 Dr. Wojciech Wodo and Dr. Przemyslaw Blaskiewicz (2021) This features titled Evaluating the Security of Electronic and Mobile Banking sets the ultimate goal of this article as to address security issues faced in the digital platforms.
 In this article, the authors respond to the needs arising from threats that appear in cyber-space, in particular in the digital banking services market.
-They present an approach that takes into account the needs of individual users of banking services, among whom they have noticed an extremely low level of awareness of threats and possible protection measures, as well as a lack of emotional understanding of the consequences of an attack.
+They present an approach that takes into account the needs of individual users of banking services, among whom they have noticed an extremely low level of awareness of threats and possible protection lack emotional understanding the measures. as well as а of of consequences of an attack.